 Aspiration and inspiration are very different.
 The Internet is full of retouched bodies and expectations that are unrealistic for the majority of people.
 Unfollow accounts that don’t serve you or make you feel worse about yourself.
 An easy way to tell the difference is if they inspire you to be a better you — not aspire to be them.

 The people you consistently spend time with IRL affect your wellbeing and self-esteem too.
 It’s okay to let go of the people in your life as you grow and change as a person.
 Also, if the person/s you’re romantically or sexually involved with doesn't think you’re sexy, don’t give them the privilege of seeing you naked.
 You’re a gift only those deserving of you get to unwrap.

+Like, literally.
 It’s no secret that stress is no good for us.
 In fact, we went into detail how stress affects even our most basic bodily functions like digestion.
 Basically stress produces excess cortisol, which is a necessary hormone for a variety of functions like metabolism and blood sugar and memory formulation.
 But excessive amounts are pretty much poison, wreaking havoc on nearly all of your body’s processes, and can even increase your risk of future health issues, like lowered immunity, anxiety and depression, irregular, heavier, or more painful periods, and even heart disease.